Prosper Child Custody & Support Lawyers

 The child-related issues involved in Texas divorce and separation include both child custody and child support.

-Child support is mandated by Texas law; it involves the legal obligation that requires “non-custodial” parents to provide financial assistance to the primary or “custodial” parent for the care and upbringing of their child(ren).
+Child support is mandated by Texas law; it involves the legal obligation for non-custodial parents to provide financial assistance to the primary or custodial parent for the care of their child(ren).
 The purpose of child support is to ensure that the child's basic needs, such as food, clothing, shelter, education, and healthcare, are met.

-These child-related matters are extremely important and often divisive issues confronting parents.
-At Rudd Legal, we have helped hundreds of parents resolve these crucial issues through the Texas family courts.
-Whether through negotiation, mediation, or litigation, our firm gives your case the attention, preparation, and commitment you need and deserve.
+These child-related matters are crucial and often divisive issues confronting parents.
+At Rudd Legal, we have helped hundreds of parents resolve these important issues through the Texas family courts.
+Whether through negotiation, mediation, or litigation, our firm gives your case the attention, preparation, and commitment you deserve.
 Our goal is to help you reach favorable outcomes that protect your parental rights while aligning with the court’s legal standard of the child’s best interests.

-Book a confidential consultation with our Prosper child custody and support attorneys by connecting with us at (833) 372-0569.
+Book a confidential consultation with our child custody and support attorney in Prosper by connecting with us at (833) 372-0569.

 Advocating for Your Child’s Best Interests in Custody Matters

 At Rudd Legal, we understand that child custody cases can be emotionally challenging and complex.
-Our experienced child custody lawyers in Prosper, TX are dedicated to advocating for the best interests of your child and helping you navigate the legal process with compassion and expertise.
+Our experienced child custody lawyers in Prosper, TX, are dedicated to advocating for the best interests of your child and helping you navigate the legal process with compassion and professionalism.

 When it comes to child custody, it’s important to consider: